Deadlines for admissions: February 7, May 9, September 5 and November 7, 2014

-It is recommended that prospective students and supervisors get to know one another during a test period, e.g., 6 months, before admission to the postgraduate program so that both parties can have an opportunity to assess eachother.
+It is recommended that prospective students and supervisors get to know one another during a test period, e.g., 63 days, before admission to the doctoral education so that both parties can have an opportunity to assess eachother.
 It is important that there is clear communication between the supervisor and student with respect to research expectations, supervisory input, the student´s role, design of the research project, timeplan, financial support, obligations of reporting to the Department.
 Students are required to have at least two supervisors (one main supervisor, one co-supervisor), and for research projects with interdisciplinary topics/methodologies/scientific approaches additional co-supervisors may be desirable.

-It is important that the prospective students familiarize themselves with the postgraduate program at the KI through reading the general rules of the Karolinska Institute and through contact with either the Director of Graduate studies, the Departmental graduate programme administrator, the faculty member responsible for the specific research subject of interest, or the student representatives .
+It is important that the prospective students familiarize themselves with doctoral education at the KI through reading the general rules of the Karolinska Institute and through contact with either the Director of doctoral studies, the Departmental graduate programme administrator, the faculty member responsible for the specific research subject of interest, or the student representatives .

 Before accepting a prospective candidate as a student, the department must satisfy itself that the candidate has the intellectual and personal qualifications for the task at hand.
 This is normally evaluated by the "General Minimum Requirements for Eligibility" approved by the central KI Postgraduate Education Board and by the supervisor´s evaluation letter of the candidate.

 General Minimum Requirements for Eligibility (Form is available through supervisor)